A federal government Website managed by the U.S. Department of Health and Human Services

-Almost all men and women who are sexually active will get at least one type of HPV at some point in their lives; however, most will never know that they have gotten an HPV infection.
-HPV is passed on through genital contact, most often during vaginal and anal sex.
-HPV may also be passed on during oral sex and genital-to-genital contact or other types of sex play.
-HPV can be passed from one person to another without having sexual intercourse.
-HPV can be passed on between straight and same-sex partners—even when the infected partner has no signs or symptoms.
+HPV is very common.
+Almost all men and women who are sexually active will get at least one type of HPV at some point in their lives.
+Most of the time, people don't know they have it and it won't cause any problems.
+HPV is usually spread during vaginal and anal sex.
+HPV can also spread during oral sex and other types of sexual activity with skin-to-skin contact.
+People infected with HPV can pass the virus on to their partners even if they have no signs or symptoms.

 Very rarely, a pregnant woman with genital warts from HPV can pass the HPV infection to her baby during delivery.
-In these cases, the child can develop warts in the throat, a condition called Juvenile-Onset Recurrent Respiratory Papillomatosis (JORRP).
+When that happens, the baby can develop warts in the throat (known as Juvenile-Onset Recurrent Respiratory Papillomatosis or JORRP).